 We are delighted with BARMER’s vote of confidence.
 Together we are continuing along the path to consistent digitalization – and taking this to a new level.

 BARMER is one of Germany’s largest statutory health insurance companies with nine million insured persons.
 Demand for medical aids such as glasses and hearing aids, rollators, and special beds is set to increase further in future.
-With its online aid platform and partners T-Systems and MMS HMM Deutschland, BARMER is perfectly equipped from an organizational and technical perspective to meet increasing requirements heading into the future.
+With its online aid platform and partners T-Systems and HMM Deutschland, BARMER is perfectly equipped from an organizational and technical perspective to meet increasing requirements heading into the future.